dpatanin/X.P.-Loyd/README.md

     pip install -r requirements.txt
 ```

 Tensorflow uses by default the GPU.
-The script will check for available GPUs but if you want to manually check you can run:
+If you want to manually check whether GPU is detected/utilized you can run:

 ```console
     print(tf.config.list_physical_devices('GPU')) // To see number of GPUs detected